 The region of Keri is spread across the entire southwestern peninsula of Zakynthos.
 There are two main urban areas here, the town of Keri in the east, and the small village of Keri in the west.
 Both are connected to the public bus service, but being further from the main towns, if you want to explore the rest of the island from here, you would do well to consider hiring a car.

 The cliffs of Keri are a natural wonder that draws tourists to the area.
-The bone white cliffs tower 300 metres above the sea and jut out far into the water.
+The bone-white cliffs tower 300 meters above the sea and jut out far into the water.
 There are several scenic walks to viewpoints along the cliffs that will grant you a stunning perspective of this landscape.

 The Keri Caves at the southern end of the peninsula are beautiful but only accessible by boat.
-Some tour boats visit the area, or you can hire your own boat from Keri Town.
+Some boast trip visits the area, or you can hire your own boat from Keri Town.

 There are many more options for accommodation available in Keri Town than the village, as well as more amenities.
 If you choose to stay in this area for more than a day or two you would benefit from staying in the larger town and visiting the village and surrounding sights by car, taxi, or bus.

-Askosand Agios Nikolaos are two small neighbouring villages in the north of Zakynthos.
+Askos and Agios Nikolaos are two small neighboring villages in the north of Zakynthos.
 Far from the large party resorts of the south, if you’re looking for a quiet retreat this is a great area to consider.

-Askos is an inland village, although it is less than a kilometre from the sea front and raised into the hills, so you won’t be missing out on ocean views.
+Askos is an inland village, although it is within walking distance from the seafront and raised into the hills, so you won’t be missing out on ocean views.
 It’s a small village with a very rural feel.
 There are a couple of restaurants to choose from, and bars closer to the water looking out over the sea.